ladih/Neural-Networks-from-Scratch/README.md

-Implementation of a perceptron and the backpropagation algorithm from scratch.
+Implementation of a perceptron and the backpropagation algorithm.